surniaulula/wpsso-add-five-stars/README.md

 <p><strong>The WPSSO Add Five Stars add-on will include a 5 star rating and review from the site organization in the Schema markup if:</strong></p>

 <ol>
-<li>The Schema markup for the document does not have an 'aggregateRating' property.</li>
+<li>The Schema markup for the document does not already have an 'aggregateRating' property.</li>
-<li>Google allows an 'aggregateRating' property for the selected document Schema type.</li>
+<li>Google allows an 'aggregateRating' property for the document Schema type.</li>
 </ol>

 <p><strong>Google allows an 'aggregateRating' property for these Schema types and their sub-types:</strong></p>